bernie4375/FCL-potential-autoISF/README.md

 Full Closed Loop (FCL) Using autoISF 3.0   (NN = co-author needed!)

-<- see attached *.doc  or  .odt* files    for PDF go to branch "PDF-version"
+<- see attached *.doc  or  .odt* files   -  For PDF go to branch "PDF-version"

 1. Pre-Requisites for FCL
    1.1 Well tuned hybrid closed loop